 If I do that, you'll probably be removed from Hogwarts as well as Snape.
 Maybe that will be for the best.
 I once trusted you and looked up to you.
 I want you to know that is no longer the case.
 Don't try to talk me out of this, because you won't succeed.
 If you're protecting him or something, do it another way!
 I will not put up with Snape ever again!
 If he's not fired within the week, I will tell the Daily Prophet everything!

 Harry Potter – blackmailer, boy who lived, and the most famous wizard of his age

 P.S.
-Snape isn't even a good teacher anyway – he always favors Voldemort's house."
+Snape isn't even a good teacher anyway – he always favors Voldemort's house.

 Harry felt a bit bad about blackmailing Dumbledore, but then he remembered about how that murderer strutted around the castle talking about how James Potter strutted around the castle.
-He then tied the letter to Hedwig (who'd returned while Harry was composing the letter) and said, "Take this to Dumbledore, and hurry back.
+He then tied the letter to Hedwig (who'd returned while Harry was composing the letter) and asked, "Take this to Dumbledore, and hurry back.
 I'll have another letter for you."
 He then gave her an owl treat he'd had in his trunk.
 He then wrote to Hermione as Hedwig was flying off.

 How are you?
 I'm fine.
 Have I ever mentioned what a wonderful friend you are?
 I know that during last year, I wasn't a very good friend to you, and I want to apologize.
 Your friendship means a lot to me, even if sometimes I forget that.